Jamaica: Languages

-Jamaica is regarded as a bilingual country, with two major languages in use by the population.
-The official language is English, which is "used in all domains of public life", including the government, the legal system, the media, and education.
-However, the primary spoken language is an English-based creole called Jamaican Patois (or Patwa).
-The two exist in a dialect continuum, with speakers using a different register of speech depending on context and whom they are speaking to.
-"Pure" Patois, though sometimes seen as merely a particularly aberrant dialect of English, is essentially mutually unintelligible with standard English and is best thought of a separate language.
-A 2007 survey by the Jamaican Language Unit found that 17.1 percent of the population were monolingual in Jamaican Standard English (JSE), 36.5 percent were monolingual in Patois, and 46.4 percent were bilingual, although earlier surveys had pointed to a greater degree of bilinguality (up to 90 percent).
-The Jamaican education system has only recently begun to offer formal instruction in Patois, while retaining JSE as the "official language of instruction".
+Jamaica is regarded as a bilingual country, with two major languages used by the population.
+The official language is (Jamaican) English, which is "used in all domains of public life", including the government, the legal system, the media, and education.
+However, the primary spoken language is an English-based creole language called Jamaican Patois (or Patwa).
+The two exist in a dialect continuum, with speakers using a different speech register depending on the context and to whom they speak.
+"Pure" Patois, though sometimes perceived as merely a particularly aberrant dialect of English, is essentially mutually unintelligible with standard English and linguists consider it a distinct language, though most of its vocabulary originally derives from English.
+A 2007 survey by the Jamaican Language Unit found that 17.1 percent of the population were monolingual in Jamaican Standard English (JSE), 36.5 percent were monolingual in Patois, and 46.4 percent were bilingual, although earlier surveys had pointed to a greater degree of bilingualism (up to 90 percent).
+The Jamaican education system had only in about 2015 begun to offer formal instruction in Patois while retaining JSE as the "official language of instruction".

 Additionally, some Jamaicans use one or more of Jamaican Sign Language (JSL), American Sign Language (ASL) or the declining indigenous Jamaican Country Sign Language (Konchri Sain).
 Both JSL and ASL are rapidly replacing Konchri Sain for a variety of reasons.

 Emigration

-Many Jamaicans have emigrated to other countries, especially to the United Kingdom, the United States, and Canada.
+Many Jamaicans have emigrated to other countries, especially the United Kingdom, the United States, and Canada.
 In the case of the United States, about 20,000 Jamaicans per year are granted permanent residence.
 There has also been emigration of Jamaicans to other Caribbeans countries such as Cuba, Puerto Rico, Guyana, and The Bahamas.
-It was estimated in 2004 that up to 2.5 million Jamaicans and Jamaican descendants live abroad.
+It was estimated in 2004 that up to 2.5 million Jamaicans and Jamaican descendants lived abroad.

-Jamaicans in the United Kingdom number an estimated 800,000 making them by far the country's largest African-Caribbean group.
+About 800,000 Jamaicans live in the United Kingdom, making them by far the country's largest African-Caribbean group.
 Large-scale migration from Jamaica to the UK occurred primarily in the 1950s and 1960s when the country was still under British rule.
-Jamaican communities exist in most large UK cities.
+There are Jamaican communities in most large UK cities.
 Concentrations of expatriate Jamaicans are quite considerable in numerous cities in the United States, including New York City, Buffalo, the Miami metro area, Atlanta, Chicago, Orlando, Tampa, Washington, D.C., Philadelphia, Hartford, Providence and Los Angeles.
 In Canada, the Jamaican population is centred in Toronto, with smaller communities in cities such as Hamilton, Montreal, Winnipeg, Vancouver and Ottawa.
 Jamaican Canadians comprise about 30% of the entire Black Canadian population.

 A notable though much smaller group of emigrants are Jamaicans in Ethiopia.
 These are mostly Rastafarians, in whose theological worldview Africa is the promised land, or "Zion", or more specifically Ethiopia, due to reverence in which former Ethiopian Emperor Haile Selassie is held.
 Most live in the small town of Shashamane about 150 miles (240 km) south of the capital Addis Ababa.